pengler/GaCDProject/README.md

+# run_analysis.R

+This is the course project submission for:
-# Course Project for Getting and Cleaning Data Coursera Course
+Coursera Course: Getting and Cleaning Data (getdata-013)

+## Purpose